lamegaton/SDSU-Beyond-Speed-E/README.md

 # Although the project deadline is due, I still want to working on it to have a stable product!
-(Son)
 Please take a look and build our wiki page https://github.com/lamegaton/Comm-and-Sensor---Speed-e/wiki
 new line = two space